-Being Busy Chasing the Wrong Things is not Good for My Health.
+Being Busy Chasing the Wrong Things is not Good for Health.

-With a mind like mine, it’s too easy to get wrapped up in the not having the things I desire.
-All the while, being disconnected from all the beautiful things I already have in my life.
+With a mind like mine, it’s too easy to get wrapped up in not having the things I desire.
+All the while, being disconnected from all the beautiful things that are already here

 Being disconnected, even ungrateful for my current situation is a cause for unnecessary stress and mental obsession.